Jacob Owen: Private practice in England

-There is little published on the breadth of Owen’s work in England.
+There is little published on the breadth of Owen's work in England.
 No significant engineering work has been recorded against his name for the Board of Ordnance.
 Somewhat more is known of his private practice.
 Much of his output in England seems to have been ecclesiastical and civic architecture, based close to his centre of operations at the Portsmouth Naval Base.
-He is known to have collaborated with James Adams on the design of St Paul’s School, Southsea, in 1825.
-The school buildings, which were described as ‘chaste and elegant’ shortly after completion in 1828, were destroyed during the Second World War, along with the neighbouring St Paul’s Church.
+He is known to have collaborated with James Adams on the design of St Paul's School, Southsea, in 1825.
+The school buildings, which were described as 'chaste and elegant' shortly after completion in 1828, were destroyed during the Second World War, along with the neighbouring St Paul's Church.
 In the late 1820s, he set up an architectural practice with Thomas Ellis Owen, Messrs Jacob Owen and Son.
-Owen’s notable works include All Saint’s Church, Portsea (1825-1828) and the Crescent Terraces and Anglesey Hotel, Gosport (1830).
+The Owens notable works include All Saint's Church, Portsea (1825-1828) and the Crescent Terraces and Anglesey Hotel, Gosport (1830).

 Owen was actively involved in the Church Building Commission from the 1820s, both as an architect and as a committee member of the Hampshire branch.
-A number of church buildings attributed to Owen, including Church of the Holy Trinity, West Street, Fareham (1834-1837); Former United Reformed Church, West Street, Fareham (1836); and the Church of St Francis, Funtley Hill, Farnham (1836); St John the Baptist, Rowlands Castle (1837) were completed following his departure for Ireland, suggesting that he kept up his English practice for several years after leaving Portsmouth.
+A number of church buildings attributed to Owen, including Church of the Holy Trinity, West Street, Fareham (1834-1837); Former United Reformed Church, West Street, Fareham (1836); the Church of St Francis, Funtley Hill, Farnham (1836); and St John the Baptist, Rowlands Castle (1837) were completed following his departure for Ireland, suggesting that he kept up his English practice for several years after leaving Portsmouth.

 Royal Engineers and departure for Ireland

 Over the first third of the nineteenth century, Owen rose to prominence in the Board of Ordnance, in part through his close relationship with John Fox Burgoyne.
-Owen and Burgoyne's association likely began in the 1820s when Owen took up the role of Chief Surveyor to the Royal Engineers at Portsmouth, then under Burgoyne’s command.
+Owen and Burgoyne's association likely began in the 1820s, when Owen took up the role of Chief Surveyor to the Royal Engineers at Portsmouth, then under Burgoyne's command.
 In 1831, Burgoyne was appointed chairman of the Board of Public Works in Ireland.
 Existing arrangements between the engineering and architectural divisions of the board were not viewed favorably by Burgoyne and his commissioners.
 Previously the roles of architect and engineer had been divided between two officeholders, but a reformist impulse amongst the new commissioners and the death of the chief engineer, John Killaly, presented the opportunity to combine the roles.
 Burgoyne expressed his view that Owen's 'abilities and integrity' made him an ideal candidate for the role of principal engineer and architect in the Board of Public Works, based in Dublin.
 Beginning in 1832, Owen held the appointment for 24 years.
 Owen's younger brother, John, also made the move to Dublin in the 1830s, becoming clerk of works and architect in the Royal Engineers in the Ordnance Civil Branch.
 It appears that John's career was more closely tied to Burgoyne as he returned to England at the completion of Burgoyne's tenure, becoming surveyor to Burgoyne in his later role as Inspector General of Fortifications.